Keio University

 In Order to Change

 What I have said so far may be common sense by now.
-I might be scolded for only saying things that are already well understood.
-However, as I mentioned at the beginning, it is a reality that the Gender Gap Index is 121st, and as you may have heard often recently, among the 17 SDGs (Sustainable Development Goals) decided unanimously at the 2015 UN Summit, it is said that the most difficult one for Japan to reach is gender equality.
+I might be scolded for saying only obvious things.
+However, as I mentioned at the beginning, the fact that the Gender Gap Index is 121st is a reality.
+Also, as you may have heard often recently, it is said that among the 17 SDGs (Sustainable Development Goals) decided unanimously at the 2015 UN Summit, the most difficult one for Japan to reach is gender equality.
 Changing consciousness is not easy.

-I cannot mention the story of Keio University and women's education today, but when Yukichi Fukuzawa considered education for women, he argued that it is important whether there is a place in society to receive them after they have been educated.
-To borrow the expression from "On Japanese Womanhood, Part 2," the country is something shared by men and women.
+I cannot mention the story of Keio University and women's education today, but Yukichi Fukuzawa argued that when considering education for women, it is important whether there is a place for them in society after they receive that education.
+To borrow the expression from "On Japanese Womanhood, Part 2," the country is something shared by both men and women.
 If men try to maintain it alone, the power to support society will be halved.

-More than 120 years have passed since Yukichi Fukuzawa wrote his last essays on women and the family.
-Of course, there are parts of his arguments that are no longer applicable.
+More than 120 years have passed since Yukichi Fukuzawa wrote his last views on women and the family.
+Of course, there are parts of his claims that are no longer applicable.
 In fact, if that were not the case, it would mean we have made no progress.

-But even so, it can be said that the fundamentals that he saw through and pointed out with a sharp perspective have still not been corrected.
-Especially in an increasingly diverse society, I think the issue of "consciousness" pointed out by Yukichi Fukuzawa must be expanded in various directions, not just as a simple issue of men and women.
-I believe a society with respect (kei) and empathy (jo) is the key to accepting diversity.
+But even so, it can be said that the fundamentals he saw through and pointed out with a sharp perspective have not yet been corrected.
+Especially in an increasingly diverse society, I think the issue of "consciousness" pointed out by Yukichi Fukuzawa must be expanded in various directions, not just as a simple problem of men and women.
+I believe a society with respect and empathy is the key to accepting diversity.

 Consciousness Reform and Practice

-However, among the students who come to Keio University, the number of people who have experience taking such a class—I haven't taken accurate statistics, I'm just asking in class—is, I think, less than 10%.
+However, among the students who enter Keio University, the number of people who have experience taking such a class is—I'm not taking accurate statistics, just asking in my classes—less than 10%.
 I think so-called elite schools do not place importance on it.
 But this is an issue unrelated to academic ability.
-And even if it is a simulated experience, I believe that the value of experience generates consciousness reform.
+And I believe that even if it is a simulated experience, the experience itself generates a reform of consciousness.

-Also, I introduce diverse family images in class, but for example, when I talk about children with transgender parents, at other universities as well as Keio University, many students say that they think the parents' way of life should be recognized, but since children cannot choose their parents, it's a pity they are exposed to curious eyes from birth and will be targets of bullying.
-They lack the consciousness that they themselves are the ones who decide whether or not to look with curious eyes.
-The idea that "I am different, but everyone else looks at them that way" is, in the end, the same as what Yukichi Fukuzawa calls "fools without courage."
+Also, I introduce diverse family images in class.
+For example, when I talk about children with transgender parents, at other universities as well as Keio University, many students say that while they think the parents' way of life should be recognized, it's a pity for the children because they can't choose their parents and are exposed to curious eyes from birth, and become targets of bullying.
+They lack the awareness that they are the ones who decide whether or not to look with curious eyes.
+The idea that "I am different, but everyone else looks at them that way" is ultimately the same as what Yukichi Fukuzawa calls a "cowardly fool."

 Also, values are diverse.
-Recently, I was asked by single women that when the need for night shifts or holiday work arises at the workplace, it always comes to them; it's taken as natural because they don't have childcare, but they also have plans after work and on weekends, so is childcare an excuse?
-While "ikumen" (involved fathers) are celebrated, it is meaningless if the burden is shifted to someone else.
-I believe it is important for an equal society to change consciousness as each person notices these things.
+Recently, I was asked by single women: when the need for night shifts or holiday work arises at the workplace, it always comes to them; it's taken for granted because they don't have childcare, but they also have plans after work and on weekends—is childcare an excuse?
+While "ikumen" (involved fathers) are celebrated, it's meaningless if the burden falls on someone else.
+I believe it's important for an equal society to change consciousness as each person notices these things.

 It is essential and very important that research on gender is conducted in the university, a seat of learning.
 But on the other hand, if old consciousness is maintained within seminar and club activities, the research has no meaning.

 (This article is based on a commemorative lecture given at the 185th Yukichi Fukuzawa Birthday Celebration held on January 10, 2020.
-Note that some notations in the cited literature have been modified for readability.)
+Some notations in the cited literature have been modified for readability.)

 *Affiliations and titles are as of the time of publication.